brimdata/zui/docs/Code-Base-Walkthrough.md

 **/stdlib**

-Deprecated, put generic structures in `lib`.
+Deprecated, generic structures should now live in `lib`.

 **/style-theme**